vicenteherrera/kubernetes_tutorial/docs/05_cluster_skaffold.md

 # Azure Hipster Shop: AKS Microservices Demo

-## 5. Set up the kubernetes cluster with Skaffold
+## 5. Set up the Kubernetes cluster with Skaffold

 Skaffold allows us to have a seamless development workflow with Kubernetes.

-To continue you must have defiend the environment variable `SKAFFOLD_DEFAULT_REPO` and logged in with Docker to your created ACR as described in previous section.
+To continue you must have defined the environment variable `SKAFFOLD_DEFAULT_REPO` and logged in with Docker to your created ACR as described in previous section.

 ### Skaffold workflow